-In this latest study, published in the journal Human Brain Mapping, Dr. Haeme Park and Associate Professor Justine Gatt, who hold joint positions at UNSW Psychology and NeuRA, looked at how both emotion and cognition are influenced by the and genetics, using functional MRI (fMRI) scans on twins.
+In this latest study, published in the journal Human Brain Mapping, Dr. Haeme Park and Associate Professor Justine Gatt, who hold joint positions at UNSW Psychology and NeuRA, looked at how both emotion and cognition are influenced by the environment and genetics, using functional MRI (fMRI) scans on twins.

 The results revealed that the picture is extremely complex.
 Some emotional and cognitive tasks were partly associated with genetics, and others exclusively with environment.

-But they also found that some of the same genetic and can play a role in the brain reacting to two different tasks.
+But they also found that some of the same genetic and environmental factors can play a role in the brain reacting to two different tasks.
 For example, the analysis showed that some of the same genetic factors are influencing how we process fear and happiness and also how we sustain our attention.

-“This study is interesting because we have further insight into how much of our modulate certain brain processes, which to a certain degree we have more control over, versus your biology, which you can't change,” says A/Prof. Gatt, Director of the Center for Wellbeing, Resilience and Recovery.
+“This study is interesting because we have further insight into how much of our life experiences modulate certain brain processes, which to a certain degree we have more control over, versus your biology, which you can't change,” says A/Prof. Gatt, Director of the Center for Wellbeing, Resilience and Recovery.

 “Knowing what areas of our brain function are linked strongly to our environment can help us develop personalized intervention approaches to promote higher mental well-being.”